microchip-pic-avr-examples/pic18f16q20-cnano-out-of-the-box-mplab-mcc/README.md

 ### 2.2.
 Push the button to turn on the LED

 The second program turns on the on-board LED by pressing the on-board button on the Curiosity Nano board.
-To run the second project, send the command `2` through UART using the Data Visualizer.
+To run the second project, send the command `2` through the UART using the Data Visualizer.
 After sending this command, the terminal will receive the following message: `"Program changed to press button to turn on LED"`.
 <br><br><img src="images/Q20-button.gif" width="800">

 ### 2.3.
-Ramp on Data Visualizer
+Ramp on the Data Visualizer

 While the on-board button is pressed, the third program sends an 8-bit counter through UART and increases the counter.
-To run the third project, send the command `3` through UART using Data Visualizer Terminal window.
+To run the third project, send the command `3` through the UART using the Data Visualizer Terminal window.
 After sending this command, the terminal will receive the following message:`"Program changed to press button to send a ramp through UART"`.

 <br><img src="images/start_ramp_through_uart.png" width="800">

-Follow the steps in the **How to use MPLAB® Data Visualizer** section to set up the Data Visualizer.
+Follow the steps in the **How to use MPLAB Data Visualizer** section to set up the Data Visualizer.
 Switch to the Time Plot window and start streaming live data.
 The plot will show the value of the counter which increases while the on-board button is pressed.
 The demo below shows the result of holding down the button for 60 seconds.

 <br> **Note:** The time plot shown is at 8x speed.